wilsonmar/oss-perf/README.md

 <area shape="rect" coords="1,1,547,175" href="#Swagger-codege" title="Swagger-codege">
 </map>

-This was created in response to the need for a **faster, more flexble, and lower cost** approach to measure and thus improve the speed, capacity, and reliability of high-traffic web and native mobile apps.

    Different colors in the diagram represent "ownership" (who does what) within a particular organization.
    Other organizations have other divisions.
+Other diagrams use different colors to indicate status.

+This was created in response to the need for a **more nimble, flexble, and lower cost** approach to measure and thus improve the speed, capacity, and reliability of high-traffic web and native mobile apps, what many call <a href="perf-test-types.md">"performance engineering"</a>.

 BTW, If you see a typo that needs fixing or an idea that should be considered, please fork this repo, edit the file, and send us a pull request.
 Better yet,